118020020/APIMyLlama/README.md

 [![APIMyLlama Video](https://img.youtube.com/vi/x_MSmGX3Vmc/hqdefault.jpg)](https://www.youtube.com/embed/x_MSmGX3Vmc)

 APIMyLlama is a server application that provides an interface to interact with the Ollama API, a powerful AI tool to run LLMs.
-It allows users to run this alongside Ollama to easily distrubute API keys to create amazing things.
+It allows users to run this alongside Ollama to easily distribute API keys to create amazing things.

 ### Support Us